Gibbs Sampling of Continuous Potentials on a Quantum Computer: Introduction

-We first show that real analytic periodic functions admit efficient quantum algorithms for interpolation and differentiation provided quantum states encoding very coarse discretizations of such functions (\cref {thm:body-interpolation}).
-We also provide a lower bound result in \cref {thm:body-lower-bound} showing the optimality of our discretization.
-We use these results to show that $\widetilde O\left(\kappa_{E/2} e^{\Delta / 2} d^7\right)$ queries to the oracle $O_E$ suffices for Gibbs sampling with an approximation error $\epsilon$ in total variation distance (TV) (\cref {thm:main-result}).
-The exponentially poor dependence on $\Delta$ indicates the unsurprising difficulty of low-temperature Gibbs sampling.
+realizing such a function with only a polylogarithmic overhead compared to the gate complexity of the corresponding classical boolean circuit \cite{nielsen2002quantum}.
+The quantum circuit of this oracle is depicted in \cref{fig:EBM-a}.
+In what follows, we ignore the model parameter register when the context is clear.

-\cref{tab:comparison} provides a comparison between our algorithm and previous results.
 We note that if $E$ has a positive minimum value $E_* \geq 0$, a na\"ive classical rejection sampling routine, consisting of drawing uniform random samples $x \in \mathbb R^d$ and accepting the sample with probability $\exp(-E(x))$ will require $O(e^{\Delta + E_*})$ iterations to generate an accepted sample from the Gibbs distribution.
-More rigorously, the mixing time of Langevin dynamics can be associated with the isoperimetric properties of the Gibbs measure \cite{koehler2022statistical}.
-For example the mixing time is $\widetilde O(\kappa_E)$ where $\kappa_E$ is the \emph {Poincar\'e constant} of the potential $E$.
-We prove this fact for periodic functions in \cref{prop:exp-decay-torus} following the treatment of Euclidean domains in \cite{markowich2000trend}.
-In \cref{prop:Poin} we show that the Poincar\'e constant of periodic functions is bounded by $O(e^\Delta)$.
-This bound can be interpreted as a Eyring-Kramers law for periodic functions \cite{berglund2011kramers}.
+Similarly, the mixing time of Langevin dynamics is $O(\kappa_E)$ where $\kappa_E$ is the \emph{Poincar\'e constant} of the potential $E$ and for generic non-convex functions this constant is in $O(e^\Delta)$.
+We prove the counterparts to these two facts for periodic functions in \cref{prop:exp-decay-torus} and \cref{prop:Poin}.
+The latter bound can be interpreted as a Eyring-Kramers law for periodic functions \cite{berglund2011kramers}.